Remembering Burger King Table Service

 My family enjoyed going out for fast food.
 We liked the price and we really enjoyed the taste.
 It was not something we did all the time, but when we did, we made an event out of it.
 So when Burger King Table Service began, we were drawn to it immediately.

 Burger King Table Service was part of their move to go slightly upscale.
 It mostly revolved around their BK Dinner Baskets.
 It was a short-lived experiment.
 Rolling out from 1992 through 1994 and ending quickly thereafter.
 They really did not change the Burger Kings themselves, just the food options and how they served it.

 Those baskets had a lot of the standard Burger King food, but with some new options on the side.
-You could get choice of Fries, Baked Potato AND Cole Slaw or Side Salad.
+You could get the choice of Fries, Baked Potato AND Cole Slaw or Side Salad.
 I never got any of those sides and stuck to my normal cheeseburger meal.
-My family on the other hand were thrilled at trying their baked potato and side salads.
-Although in the end they would go running back to the fries option.
+My family, on the other hand, were thrilled at trying their baked potato and side salads.
+Although in the end, they would go running back to the fries option.